Kansas vs. UConn College Basketball Predictions & Picks - December 1

 Kansas vs. UConn Predictions & Picks: Spread, Total - December 1

-Friday's game features the No. 5 Kansas Jayhawks (6-1) and the No. 4 UConn Huskies (7-0) facing off at Allen Fieldhouse in what should be a tight matchup, with a projected 75-73 victory for Kansas according to our computer prediction.
-Game time is at 9:00 PM ET on December 1.
+Friday's game between the No. 5 Kansas Jayhawks (6-1) and No. 4 UConn Huskies (7-0) at Allen Fieldhouse should be a close matchup, as our computer prediction projects a final score of 75-73, with Kansas securing the victory.
+Tipoff is at 9:00 PM ET on December 1.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!